Property managers, here are the 5 top leasing trends of 2025

 4. Property Managers Are Prioritizing Tenant Screening

-Unfortunately, renter financial health is on the decline.
-Our industry report found that despite rents rising across nearly all sectors due to increasing costs, renters’ incomes have largely stayed the same.
+Our Industry Report found that renters’ incomes are not tracking with rising rent.
 This has led many renters to struggle to pay their bills on time.
-While 55% of survey respondents feel that, typically, they’re able to keep up with their financial obligations, 17% say they usually struggle to stay on top of them, 6 percentage points higher than last year.
+While 55% of survey respondents feel that, typically, they’re able to keep up with their financial obligations, 14% say they usually struggle to stay on top of them, 6 percentage points higher than last year.

-As a result, property managers have begun to put a higher priority on the tenant screening process.
-This added attention allows them to sign tenants who have the financial capacity to stay in place long term, even in the event of further economic downturn.
+As a result, property managers have begun to make tenant screening a higher priority.
+Their focus is on signing honest tenants who have the financial means to stay in place long term, even in the event of further economic downturn.

-Taking steps such as setting minimum applicant requirements, requiring a complete rental application, and running a thorough background and credit check can go a long way toward helping you find tenants who will stand the test of time.
-Going the extra mile and getting references from an employer or landlord, as well as interviewing all prospective tenants can help you feel even more secure in your decisions.
+Taking steps, such as setting minimum applicant requirements, requiring a complete rental application, and running a thorough background and credit check can go a long way toward helping you find tenants who will stand the test of time.
+Going the extra mile and getting references from an employer or landlord, as well as interviewing all prospective tenants can help, too.

-The bottom line on 2024’s leasing trends is that, despite some indicators that the rental market is cooling, there is still plenty that property managers can do to retain their existing tenant base and draw new leases in the door.
+The bottom line on 2025’s leasing trends is that, despite some challenges, there is still plenty that property managers can do to retain their existing tenant base and draw new leases in the door.
 When done in concert, both of those things can go a long way toward driving overall portfolio growth.

 At base, it has a lot to do with providing quality service, keeping the property in good condition, and offering top-notch amenities.
 However, you can take your offerings to the next level by relying on technology to lend added convenience to the leasing process on both sides.